 The main features of the cottage include:

 - Two bedrooms – one upstairs double room with a king size bed, and a king size double room and a twin room downstairs.

 - Two bathrooms – one upstairs with a cast iron, freestanding bath (no shower) and one downstairs shower room en-suite to the twin room.

-- Separate downstairs WC – across an outside porch.
+- Additional downstairs WC – across a covered back porch.

 - Spacious farmhouse kitchen with an electric range style cooker, microwave, dishwasher, washing machine, and larder fridge with top freezer box.

 - Dining room with an antique table and chairs to seat six, and comfortable window seating with views to the British Camp.

 - Central heating radiators throughout the cottage.

 - Private enclosed garden with a table and seating and splendid far reaching views, and a barbecue.

 - Private parking for two cars, with additional cars by arrangement.

 - Well behaved dogs are welcome by arrangement, but must be supervised at all times.

-- Direct walking access on to Malvern Hills from The Lodge driveway.
+- Direct walking access on to the Malvern Hills from The Lodge entrance.